+Spring

-Spring New Nursery children will need to have Autumn support.
+New Nursery children will need to have Autumn support.

 Communication and Language

 Knowledge

-To know what listening means.
+Kilowicage

 To know how to show good listening.

+To know what Easter is and objects associated with it (bunnies, chocolate eggs, daffodils etc.)

-To know what a story is.
+To know what Mother's Day is and the things associated with it.

-To know what their name is.
+- To know what a story is. - To know what their name is.

-To know what a beginning, middle and end is.
+- To know what a beginning, middle and end is. •

-To know what a question is.
+- To know what a question is. •

-To know what singing is.
+- To know what singing is.

+- To know how to show emotions.